BioX-Bridge: Model Bridging for Unsupervised Cross-Modal Knowledge Transfer across Biosignals: Limitations and Future Work

 \section{Limitations and Future Work}

-Although BioX-Bridge greatly reduces training computational requirements and improves the efficiency of cross-modal knowledge transfer, it depends on the availability of pre-trained models for each biosignal modality, an assumption that may not hold for emerging or underexplored biosignals.
+Limitations: Although BioX-Bridge greatly reduces training computational requirements and improves the efficiency of cross-modal knowledge transfer, it depends on the availability of pre-trained models for each biosignal modality, an assumption that may not hold for emerging or underexplored biosignals.
 Furthermore, depending on the position of the bridge, the inference time of the bridged model could be longer.

-Finally, existing unsupervised cross-modal knowledge transfer frameworks rely on the availability of paired data, which is more difficult to collect than unimodal data.
+Future Work: Whether the unsupervised cross-modal knowledge transfer method should be task-agnostic is an interesting next step to explore.
+A task-agnostic method would offer better generality, making it suitable for multi-task scenarios.
+However, such approaches can potentially limit task-specific performance compared to task-specific methods.
+Investigating other data-free and task-agnostic bridge position selection strategies would further improve the flexibility of BioX-Bridge for different application scenarios.
+In addition, existing unsupervised cross-modal knowledge transfer frameworks rely on the availability of paired data, which is more difficult to collect than unimodal data.
 Future work focusing on transfer using unpaired data would extend applications to any combination of modalities.
+Future works can also explore BioX-Bridge for datasets with more than two modalities and investigate how BioX-Bridge generalizes across datasets that share the same modalities, allowing a deeper understanding of modality interactions and dataset-specific adaptations \citepapp{zhang2022self, liu2023frequency, fang2024promoting}.